Font Size: A A A

 Occupational Therapy

-Great Basin Orthopaedics occupational therapists provide specialized therapy for hand injuries and other upper extremity disorders, from simple fingertip injuries to complex surgical procedures.
-Our occupational therapists are hand and orthopedic therapy specialists who use a variety of therapeutic interventions to help return a person to their highest level of function after injury or surgery in any upper extremity.
+Great Basin Orthopaedics occupational therapists provide specialized therapy for hand injuries and other upper extremity disorders, from simple fingertip injuries to recovery from complex surgical procedures.
+Our occupational therapists (Chelsea Gonzalez, and Laura Forbes) use a variety of interventions to help return patients to their highest level of function after an upper extremity injury or surgery.
 Treatment may include activity and exercise programs, management of pain and swelling, wound and scar care, and recommendations for adaptive equipment to improve function.
-Great Basin Orthopaedics makes it easy to find occupational therapy near you.

 General